umaydundar/research-projects/README.md

 # Research-Projects
-Some research work I did during my studies
+Some research projects I did for fun